anodynos/uRequire/readme.md

 #Ultimate Aims
  * Remove the mud from UMD, which is currently the only true option for cross-platform modular js development.
 No longer you need to add UMD around your non-modular code to AMDdify the *deployment*.
 You should be able to use modules to structure your code during *development*.

  * Provide the *simplest possible*, relaxed authoring of modular js code with a unified dependencies structure for modules.
 When no browser/DOM or node specifics are present, the same source code should run & test on both browser and nodejs.

  * Promote and/or become a standardized 'relaxed' definition of dependencies for cross-platform modular code using the 'good parts' from AMD and nodejs.

  * Empower code reuse, without one-side locking.
 Provide for a more natural structring and refactoring of code.

  * Bring browser-side best practices (that appear to be AMD/requirejs), closer to nodejs.
 And vise versa.

 # Features
+ * Fixes some of the most common pains, problems and omittions from your AMD modules.

  * Uses a 'familiar' standardized [UMD template](https://github.com/umdjs/umd/blob/master/returnExports.js) with a global export being [optional](https://github.com/umdjs/umd/blob/master/returnExportsGlobal.js) using a declarative [`rootExport`](https://github.com/anodynos/uRequire#things-you-can-do-with-the-relaxed-urequire-notation).

  * **Accomodates both `define()` and `require()` to work the same way in both browser & node.**